Welcome to Living Prairie Museum

 |Living Prairie Museum News|

-Please contact the museum if you would like to volunteer.
+Please call the museum to register.

 |Admission is free|

 The Living Prairie Museum Interpretive Centre opens for the season with the blooming of the Prairie Crocus, Manitoba's provincial flower.
 The Interpretive Centre has displays on prairie history and ecology and a second story observation deck that offers a great view of the prairie.
 Books and wildflower seeds are available for purchase through our Prairie Bookstore.

 Print your self a self guided trail brochure & explore.

 May to June - open Sundays only from 10:00 a.m. to 5:00 p.m.